 Durham is bigger, and its population is about 2.2 times larger than the population of Wilmington.
 When comparing the population of Durham vs. Wilmington, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Durham as well as Wilmington.

 In the summer, Durham is around the same temperature as Wilmington.
-Typically, the summer temperatures in Durham in July are around 79°F (26°C), and Wilmington is about 81°F (27°C).
+Typically, the summer temperatures in Durham in July average around 79°F (26°C), and Wilmington averages at about 81°F (27°C).